This post was updated September 22, 2021.

 Thai Dupioni silk is one of the most common types of silk fabric in The Kingdom.
 It can be either solid color or patterned and its prices are quite reasonable.

 Dupioni silk intentionally has many fabric knots, bumps, and “fatties” which give the fabric great character.
 These fabric inconsistencies are called slubs and are crucial to recognizing authentic Thai silk from its counterfeits.
 (I will explain slubbing and its relevance a little later.)
+The Chinese refer to dupioni silk as shantung silk.

 Classic dupioni silk is woven from silk yarns made from the dupion silk cocoon.
-A dupion silk cocoon is where two silkworms often jointed together inhabit a single cocoon.
+A dupion silk cocoon is where two silkworms often joined together inhabit a single cocoon.
 For complex reasons, dupion cocoons produce a very rough silk filament and so yarns made with dupion are rough and uneven.

 Weaving with this “rough” silk yarn will yield a wonderfully textured fabric we call dupioni.